Treats a stomach infection (H pylori) that causes ulcers. This medicine contains a combination of antibiotics.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have nerve problems or Crohn's disease, or a history of bleeding problems.
+- Make sure your doctor knows if you have kidney disease, liver disease, nerve problems, seizures, or a history of blood disorders.

 - If your symptoms do not improve or if they get worse, call your doctor.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blistering, peeling, red skin rash

 - Decrease in how much or how often you urinate, difficult or painful urination

 - Fever, chills, cough, sore throat, and body aches

 - Numbness, tingling, or burning pain in your hands, arms, legs, or feet